2009 Fort Hood shooting: Investigation and prosecution

 The criminal investigation was conducted jointly by the FBI, the U.S. Army Criminal Investigation Command, and the Texas Rangers Division.
 As a member of the military, Hasan is subject to the jurisdiction of the Uniform Code of Military Justice (military law).
 He was initially represented by Belton, Texas-based John P. Galligan, a criminal defense attorney and retired US Army Colonel.
 Hasan regained consciousness on November 9, but refused to talk to investigators.

 The investigative officer in charge of his article 32 hearing was Colonel James L. Pohl, who had previously led the investigation into the Abu Ghraib abuses, and is the Chief Presiding Officer of the Guantanamo military commissions.

 On November 9, 2009, the FBI said that investigators believed Hasan had acted alone.
-They disclosed that they had reviewed evidence which included 2008 conversations with an individual that an official identified as Anwar al-Awlaki, but said they did not find any evidence that Hasan had received orders or help from anyone.
+They disclosed that they had reviewed evidence which included conversations from 2008, with someone that an official identified as Anwar al-Awlaki, but that they did not find any evidence that Hasan had received orders or help from anyone.
 According to a November 11 press release, after preliminary examination of Hasan's computers and internet activity, they had found no information to indicate he had any co-conspirators or was part of a broader terrorist plot, stressing the "early stages" of the review.
 They said no e-mail communications with outside facilitators or known terrorists were found.

 Investigators were evaluating reports that, in May 2001, Hasan had attended a mosque in Virginia for the funeral of his mother, which was attended that spring and summer by two of the 9/11 hijackers.
 The imam was the American cleric Anwar al-Awlaki, then considered a moderate.
 Awlaki has since been accused of aiding the 9/11 plot and since 2006–2007 has been identified as radicalized.
 Investigators were trying to determine if al-Awlaki's teachings influenced Hasan.
-For ten years, Hasan prayed several times a week at the Muslim Community Center in Silver Spring, Maryland, closer to where he lived and worked.
+Hasan attended services at the Muslim Community Center in Silver Spring, Maryland.